Europe’s industrial heritage

 Industrialisation changed the face of Europe.
 Consequently it has left us a rich industrial heritage.
-A gigantic network of sites spread all over Eruope.
-It only has to be brought back to life -which is what the European Route of Industrial Heritage (ERIH) is doing.
-Come with us on an exciting journey of discovery to the most important sites in Europe's industrial history.
+A gigantic network of sites spread all over the continent.
+It only has to be brought back to life.
+That is what the European Route of Industrial Heritage (ERIH) is doing.
+Come with us on an exciting journey of discovery along the milestones of European industrial history.

 What is ERIH ?

 ERIH is the European Route of Industrial Heritage, a network of the most important industrial heritage sites in Europe.
 It is the common link between them all.
 From disused production plants to industrial landscape parks and inter-active technology museums.

-Each region has its own specialisms and in this respect European industrial heritage is just like food.
+Each region has its own speciality.
+In this respect European industrial heritage is just like food.
 Its strength lies in the fact that it unites many different traditions within a single idea.
 The Regional Routes link landscapes and sites which have left their mark on European industrial history.
 Germany's Ruhrgebiet, for example.
 Or South Wales, a key region in the "world's first industrial nation".
 Both these areas comprise a number of less significant industrial monuments - the small cogs in the large machine.

-Europ.
-Theme Routes
+European Theme Routes

 Such as "The treasures of the Earth": what, where, when and how were they extracted from the ground?
-Or "Textile manufacturing": what were the milestones along the way from fibre to factory?
-Theme Routes focus on specific questions relating to European industrial history and reveal - offen in connection with the biographies - potential links between radically different industrial monuments all over Europe.
-The result is a "circuit diagram" showing the connections between the main themes of European industrial heritage.
+Or "Textile manufacturing": the milestones along the way from fibre to factory.
+Or "Transport and Communication": retracing the tracks of the industrial revolution.
+Theme Routes take up specific questions relating to European industrial history and reveal potential links between radically different industrial monuments all over Europe.
+The result is a "circuit diagram" of the common routes of European industrial heritage.